jeffowy/StohnCoinTest0.21/doc/dnsseed-policy.md

 related to the DNS seed operation.

-If these expectations cannot be satisfied the operator should discontinue providing services and contact the active Stohn Core development team as well as posting on [stohn-dev](https://groups.google.com/forum/#!forum/stohn-dev).
+If these expectations cannot be satisfied the operator should discontinue providing services and contact the active STOHN Core development team as well as posting on [stohn-dev](https://groups.google.com/forum/#!forum/stohn-dev).